CBS-SI/DST/DST Database Documentation/README.md

 ### ANDLF / DB: [`idas`]

-Share of Unskilled Workers
+Percentage of "Mid-level" Workers in the Workplace.

-Represents the proportion of unskilled workers in the workplace's workforce.
+Represents the proportion of "Mid-level or intermediate" workers (`PTILL` = 34).The "Intermediate" comes from `SOCIO` - used to be "non-skilled worker".

 https://www.dst.dk/da/TilSalg/Forskningsservice/Dokumentation/hoejkvalitetsvariable/ida-arbejdssteder/andlf

 ### ANTAAR / DB: [`idas`]

-Number of Years
+Number of Employees.

-Indicates the number of years the workplace has existed in the statistics.
+This variable is similar to `AARSVRK`.
+The difference `ANTAAR` counts the number of people (number of heads) who have been employed at the relevant workplace, whereas `AARSVRK` converts the employment to full-time employees (FTEs) at the workplace.

 https://www.dst.dk/da/TilSalg/Forskningsservice/Dokumentation/hoejkvalitetsvariable/ida-arbejdssteder/antaar